Classification of unitary operators by local generatability: Canonical forms for symmetry operators

 \section{Canonical forms for symmetry operators}

-In this section, we present the basis transformations that bring the symmetry operators (in the four symmetry classes with both TRS and PHS) from their standard forms to the forms that we used in the main text.
+In this Appendix, we present the basis transformations that bring the symmetry operators (in the four symmetry classes with both TRS and PHS) from their standard forms to the forms we used in the main text.

 TRS and PHS can be written as \beq \mct = \mathcal{K}U_\mct,\ \mcc=\mathcal{K}U_\mcc, \eeq where $\mathcal{K}$ is complex conjugation and $U_\mct$ and $U_\mcc$ are unitary.
-From Eq. \eqref{eq:CS_as_CT}, the CS operator is then given by \beq \mcs = e^{i\delta} U_\mcc^* U_\mct. \eeq
+From Eq.~\eqref{eq:CS_as_CT}, the CS operator is then given by \beq \mcs = e^{i\delta} U_\mcc^* U_\mct. \eeq

 Complex conjugation is defined relative to a certain basis.
 Under a change of basis by a unitary matrix $V$, the unitary matrices $U_\mct$ and $U_\mcc$ transform as \beq U_\mct\to V^* U_\mct V^\dagger,\ U_\mcc\to V^* U_\mcc V^\dagger, \eeq where the star appears due to $\mathcal{K}$.